qmarcou/IGoR/README.md

 * Deployment instructions

 # Workflow
+As a preprocessing step IGoR first needs some alignments of the genomic templates to the read before exploring all putative recombination scenarios for this read.

 # Command line tools
 Although the full flexibility of IGoR is reachable through C++ highlevel functions (*see next section*) we provide some command line options to perform most frequent tasks on immune receptor sequences.